Documentation Index

 Least Privilege IAM per Function

 Serverless functions require granular permission management to minimize blast radius during compromise.
-Follow these principles: Permission Scoping Best Practices:- Grant minimal IAM permissions required for specific function purpose
+Follow these principles:

 - Use separate execution roles per function (avoid shared roles)